danlentz/printv/README.md

 * Tracing lexical variable assignments in LET and LET* forms
 * Tracing conditional evaluations inside COND forms
-* Character-macros to support DWIM 'PRINTV the following form' reader instead of unsightly, cumbersome, and error-prone nesting of (PRINTV ...) s-expression structure that becomes increasingly problematic to understand and more-so to (eventually) remove
+* Character-macro to support DWIM *'PRINTV the following form'* reader extension instead of unsightly, cumbersome, and error-prone nesting of (PRINTV ...) s-expression structure that becomes increasingly problematic to understand and even more-so to (eventually) remove
-* Support for enabling and disabling PRINTV output to user-selected stream (initially \*TRACE-OUTPUT\*) effective for either global or dynamic extent
+* Support for enabling and disabling PRINTV output to user-selected stream (initially \*TRACE-OUTPUT\*) effective for global or dynamic extent
 * Support for additional typographic functionality that can generate output that is both attractive and utilitarian for structuring trace output in a manner that is easy to discern by eye and to navigate when